- What is a breast pump?

 1. Single pumping:

-Single pumping type devices can be used to extract milk from only one breast at a time.
+Single pumping type devices can be used to express milk from only one breast at a time.
 Manual and most of the battery-powered pumps are single pumping types.

 2. Double pumping:

-Double pumping type devices are designed to extract milk from both breasts simultaneously.
-These consist of two breast shields with tubing connecting to the container.
+Double pumping type devices are designed to express milk from both breasts simultaneously.
+These consist of two breast shields (also called flanges) with tubing connecting to the container.
 Most electric breast pumps are double pumping type.

 Though all types of breast pumps might work, we will be focusing on manual breast pumps in this post.